ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 ---
 layout: post
-title: "Git Command-Line Basics: Essential Commands for Developers"
+title: "Git Command Line Basics: Essential Commands for Software Developers"
 description: "Learn the basics of Git command-line usage with detailed explanations of essential commands.
 Discover why the command line is a powerful tool for developers."
 date: 2025-08-04
 categories: git